PrakulDashing/HacktoberFest2023/README.md

 - Why are you not using digitalocean?
   - Because we only know JavaScript and suck at servers.
 We use [now](https://zeit.co/now) instead.

-- Should I come closer to the text saying 'Don't come closer' on the left side of the home tab ?
+- Should I come closer to the text saying 'Don't come closer' on the left side of the home tab?
   - Nope.
-- How many pull request (PR) must be made, if I want to get an awesome tshirt from Hacktoberfest 2023?
+- How many pull requests (PR) must be made, if I want to get an awesome t-shirt from Hacktoberfest 2023?
   - 4
 - How do I track my progress to get an awesome shirt from Hacktoberfest 2023?
-  - [go to :](https://hacktoberfest.digitalocean.com/profile/).
+  - [go to:](https://hacktoberfest.digitalocean.com/profile/).
 (Check Out Your Own Stats at Right Top)
 - What is the duration of Hacktoberfest 2023?
   - It is from 1st october to 31st october 2023...
 - What is the event for?